Covid 19 coronavirus: Two new clusters closed but new cases have jumped

 The good news about two more significant clusters of Covid-19 in New Zealand being officially classed as closed has been offset by a jump in new cases.

-Expert epidemiologist Professor Michael Baker said it was too early to be concerned but he and other colleagues are calling for Ministry of Health figures to improve the data.
+Expert epidemiologist Professor Michael Baker said he and other colleagues were calling for Ministry of Health figures to improve the data.

 Six new cases were reported yesterday after a stretch of low numbers of new cases having been reported by the Ministry of Health this week.